What is an antegrade pyelogram?

 organs.
 An antegrade pyelogram is one type of X-ray.

 Fluoroscopy may also be used during this test.
-It is like an X-ray "movie."
+It's like an X-ray "movie."
 Or the radiologist may use ultrasound to guide placement of the needle.
 These tests can help help the radiologist locate the kidneys and ureters.

 During the test, the radiologist injects a contrast dye through a needle that is placed through the flank area of your back.
-The area will be cleansed with sterile material and you will be given a local anesthetic.
+The area will be cleaned with sterile material and you will be given a local anesthetic.
 The radiologist uses X-ray images to watch